 The cryptocurrency’s primary appeal is that it isn’t controlled by any government or central bank.
 Instead, bitcoin operates as a peer-to peer payment system that uses its own unit of account: the bitcoin.
 New bitcoins are created and enter into circulation when computer servers solve difficult mathematical problems, which is called “mining.”
 The more bitcoins that are mined, the more difficult mining becomes.
 This mining process also provides verification of the existing “block chain,” and while I don’t understand all of the technical aspects, I do understand that the number of bitcoins is ultimately capped at 21 million – if only the Fed could be bound by such a limit!

 Bitcoin is a fantastic anti-state technology, and it should be celebrated as such.
-It has existed for five years now, and it has thus far demonstrated its marketplace value as a medium of exchange – a currency.
-The purchasing power of a single bitcoin, while fluctuating sometimes quite violently, has been relatively stable – bitcoins haven’t undergone hyper-inflation, for example, and this due in large part to the ingeniousness of its design.
+It has existed for eight years now, and it has thus far demonstrated its marketplace value as a medium of exchange – a currency.
+The purchasing power of a single bitcoin, while fluctuating sometimes quite violently, has been on a tear.

 I am not an expert on the technical aspects of bitcoin, but I’m willing to assume bitcoin is everything it’s cracked up to be: That its supply growth is intelligently managed and ultimately finite; that it isn’t any more susceptible to hacking than electronic banking (or even much less so); and that its transactions are anonymous and out of the government’s reach – all great things!